hydra/egui-tabbed-document-ui-example/README.md

       - [x] Show text file content in an editor.
       - [x] Content must be loaded in a thread or async, in the background.
       - Tab State
-        - [ ] Maintain text selection. ❌ Text selection is lost when changing tabs.
+        - [x] Maintain text selection. ❌ Currently focus is lost when changing tabs, but the selection is preserved.
-        - [ ] Maintain caret position. ❌ Caret position and focus is lost when changing tabs.
+        - [x] Maintain caret position. ❌ Currently focus is lost when changing tabs, but the caret position is preserved.
       - Info sidebar with a grid of key/value items
         - [x] File path.
         - [x] Length of document.